 The approach a teacher takes to teaching begins with the approach a teacher takes to learning.
-Doing your best to study the biblical text requires a significant commitment—commitment of time, energy, and resources.
+Diligence in studying the biblical text requires a significant commitment—commitment of time, energy, and resources.
 A Christian who refuses to make the time to delve deeply into Bible study shouldn’t teach.
 A Christian who refuses to put forth considerable effort into understanding the biblical text shouldn’t teach.
 A Christian who refuses to invest valuable resources (i.e., money) into understanding how to engage with the Bible better shouldn’t teach.
 If this seems extreme, just consider how much time, effort, and money Christians invest in school, work, entertainment, and hobbies.
-It shouldn’t seem extreme to those who claim the word of God can save the soul to invest significantly in “rightly handling the word of truth.”
+It shouldn’t seem extreme to those who claim the word of God can save the soul to invest significantly in “correctly teaching the word of truth.”

-And he gave the apostles, the prophets, the evangelists, the shepherds, and teachers, to equip the saints for the work of ministry, for building up the body of Christ.Ephesians 4:11–12 ESV
+And he himself gave some to be apostles, some prophets, some evangelists, some pastors and teachers, to equip the saints for the work of ministry, to build up the body of Christ.Ephesians 4:11–12 CSB

 “Equip the saints.”
 This is what the apostle Paul tells the Ephesian Christians that teachers are supposed to do within the church.
 The goal of teaching is not to impart information or speak engagingly about the Bible.
 The goal of teaching is to equip the saints to work effectively as members of the body of Christ.
 Teachers who don’t relate the text of Scripture to the lives of saints are teachers who’ve failed to teach the way that God requires.
 The goal of teaching necessitates that teachers prepare not only to teach the text accurately but to teach it applicably.

-And what you have heard from me in the presence of many witnesses entrust to faithful men, who will be able to teach others also.2 Timothy 2:2 ESV
+What you have heard from me in the presence of many witnesses, commit to faithful men who will be able to teach others also.2 Timothy 2:2 CSB